 DEI: Where do you currently work and what is your position?

-MK: I am the Director of the Cleveland Clinic Health System Libraries, which includes the main campus of the Cleveland Clinic, eight community hospitals and a virtual hospital library in Abu Dhabi.
+MK: I am the Director of the Cleveland Clinic Health System Libraries, which includes the main campus of the Cleveland Clinic and eight community hospitals.

 DEI: Provide a one-sentence description of your library and its services.

 MK: We are multifaceted library system that serves academic researchers and students as well as community caregiver teams of physicians, nurses, and other medical professionals.

 DEI: When did you start in medical librarianship?
 What was your position?
 With what institution?